-The fees listed below are meant as a guide only.
-In addition to your fee, where the research projects undertaken require a high expenditure on consumables, equipment or other resources an annual bench fee may be charged in addition to the academic fees.
+The following fees listed are meant as a guide only.
+An annual bench fee may be charged in addition to academic fees where the research projects undertaken require a high expenditure on consumables, equipment or other resources.
 Please check with the admissions team for your research area for accurate information.
-Find out when to pay your fees and the payment options that we offer

 If you are a former student of the University of Leeds you may be eligible for a 10% alumni tuition fee bursary.

-You may also need to pay additional costs related to your studies.
+You may also need to pay additional study costs in some instances.

 UK first year fees

-The fee quoted above is based on full-time study and shows the fee charged for postgraduate researchers studying in that academic year.
+The fee quoted is based on full-time study and shows the fee charged for postgraduate researchers studying in that academic year.
 Fees may rise in your second and subsequent years.
 This will be by no more than the rate of inflation, calculated according to the Retail Price Index.

 The following fees for international postgraduate researchers are based on full-time study and apply for each year of the course.
 These fees are fixed at this level for each year of your course allowing you to plan your finances for the duration of your studies.